 • Do not put the mobile in the pocket of your trousers.

-• Do not keep the laptop on your lap for a long period as it may a source of increased heat.
+• Do not keep the laptop on your lap for long, as it may be a source of increased heat.

 WHAT ARE THE RISK FACTORS FOR LOW SPERM COUNT?

 Various factors increase the risk of low sperm count.
-People who are obese, have prolonged depression and are not able to manage their stress are at higher risk of developing low sperm count.
-People who drink excess alcohol smoke and addicted to recreation drugs may have serious infertility problems.
-Studies show that keeping mobile in the pocket and putting the laptop on the lap for an extended period may cause low sperm count.
+People who are obese, have prolonged depression, and cannot manage their stress are at higher risk of developing low sperm count.
+People who drink excess alcohol, smoke, and are addicted to recreational drugs may have serious infertility problems.
+Studies show that keeping a mobile in the pocket and putting the laptop on the lap for an extended period may cause a low sperm count.